trisulnsm/dinodoc/trisuldocs/docs/ug/cg/intro.md

 ***A Meter***

-A Meter is a single counter that measures a specific aspect of network traffic, such as upload bytes, packets, or number of connections.
+A Meter is the measurement of a single counter that measures a specific aspect of network traffic, such as upload bytes, packets, or number of connections.
 Meter is like the actual grade (value) written on the math paper, like 85%.

 Trisul collects info about Total Bytes, Packets, Receive, Transmit, Number of active connections, Alerts and 10 other items.
 Each of these is called a